Wildlife Rescue & Species Management

 Accommodation

 The accommodation is basic but comfortable with free Wi-Fi.
 Each room has bunk beds with up to 8 people per room in same-sex rooms.
-Volunteers are provided with air conditioning in the room and their own mosquito net and bed linen.
-Bathrooms are shared, have a shower and western style toilet.
-The water is cold but this shouldn’t be a problem as Bali is hot and humid all year-round!
+Volunteers are provided with air conditioning in the room and their own mosquito net or curtains (to avoid the mosquitos) and bed linen.
+Bathrooms are shared, with a shower and western style toilet.
+The water is often cold, but this shouldn’t be a problem if you volunteer in Bali, as the climate is hot and humid all year round!

 Food & Beverages